The Complete Home Maintenance Checklist

 Brace yourselves, winter is coming!
 No really.
 Aside from finishing up summer’s maintenance, fall is all about preparing your home for winter.
 The cold snow and rain can really do a number on your home, so be ready by addressing these items ahead of the colder weather.

 Winterize sprinkler systems.
 A sprinkler “blow out” as it’s often called, forces residual water from your system so that it does not freeze during the winter months (if you’re in a cold climate).
-Ice buildup inside the system can cause cracking and underground leaks and damage sprinkler heads and diaphragms.
+Ice buildup inside the system can cause cracking and underground leaks and damaged sprinkler heads and diaphragms.
 You can often do a sprinkler blow out yourself but it's typically fairly cheap ($20 - $50) to have it done by someone.

 Check and apply weatherstripping.
 Small gaps in windows and doors let air and nuisance bugs into your home.
 Checking and adding worn-out weatherstripping is an easy way to seal up your home for winter and potentially lower your heating bill.